avlk/toy-coding-agent/README.md

 ## Output Files

-Generated files are saved to the `solutions/` directory with the following naming convention:
+The agent saves intermediate data to the `solutions/` directory, so that it is easy to debug or understand what it happening.
+All file names start with the same base name.
+Some of the files are:

 - `{name}.py` - Final solution
 - `{name}_v{iter}.py` - Intermediate code versions